awesome-spark/spark-gotchas/09_serialization.md

 #### AutoBatchedSerializer

+`AutoBatchedSerializer` is used to serialize a stream of objects in batches of size which is dynamically adjusted on runtime to keep size of an individual batch in bytes close to `bestSize` parameter.
+By default it is 65536 bytes.
+General algorithm can be described as follows:

+1. Set `batchSize` to 1
+2. While input stream is not empty

+  - read `batchSize` elements and serialize,
+  - compute `size` in bytes of the serialized batch,
+    - if `size` is less than `bestSize` set `batchSize` to `batchSize` * 2
+    - else if `size` is greater than `bestSize` set `batchSize` to `batchSize` / 2
+    - else keep current value

 #### BatchedSerializer

+`BatchedSerializer` is used to serialize a stream of objects using either fixed size batches or unlimited batches.

 ### Configuring PySpark Serialization

+By default PySpark uses `AutoBatchedSerializer` with `PickleSerializer`.
 Global serialization mechanism can be configured during `SparkContext` initialization and provides two configurable properties - `batchSize` and `serializer`.

 - `batchsize` argument is used to configure batching strategy and takes an intger which has following interpretation: